Battle of Sebasteia (1070): Prelude

-In 1070, the Byzantine emperor, Romanos IV Diogenes, appointed the Proedros, Manuel Komnenos, the nephew of the former emperor, Isaac I Komnenos, as a general to the Byzantine armies in Anatolia against the Seljuk armies.
-Initially, Manuel achieved some success in Kayseri, but then the emperor, out of envy, ordered him to withdraw a large portion of his army against the city of Manbij.
-By then, Manuel learned of a group of Seljuks led by Arisiaghi, who was launching a raid into Byzantine territory.
+In 1070, the Byzantine emperor, Romanos IV Diogenes, appointed the Proedros Manuel Komnenos, the nephew of the former emperor, Isaac I Komnenos, as a general to the Byzantine armies in Anatolia against the Seljuks.
+Initially, Manuel achieved some success, thwarting a Seljuk attack against Iconium with a counterattack.
+While he was withdrawing to the city of Hierapolis, he learned that a group of Seljuks under Erbasgan was raiding Byzantine territory in the Armeniakon Theme.